 Less than a week after releasing a cowboy-inspired campaign for her athleisure line Ivy Park, Beyoncé now graces the three cover versions of Harper’s Bazaar’s September issue, all of which nod to her Texan roots.

 In one of the covers, the Houston native wears a Valentino black bodysuit and cape and a matching cowboy Stetson hat.
-She slipped into her glamorous alter ego for the second shot, donning a feathered-top champagne-coloured Gucci dress with a bedazzled skirt.
+She slipped into her glamorous alter ego for the second shot, donning a feathered-top champagne-colored Gucci dress with a bedazzled skirt.
 For the third cover, she has on a denim bodysuit-and-chaps combo by Ivy Park.

 The entrepreneur took the opportunity in the accompanying interview to share more details about her brand's latest collection, which includes thigh-high boots, cowboy hats, chaps, and denim corsets.
 In case the Western campaign — released on August 6 — didn’t give it away, she confirmed the new Ivy Park line has its roots in her early life in Houston.
 “This collection is a mixture of my childhood growing up in Texas and a bit of American history,” she told Harper’s Bazaar.
 “We were inspired by the culture and swag of the Houston rodeo,” she told the magazine’s Kaitlyn Greenidge.